richeyphu/MyWarehouse-Project/README.md

 # MyWarehouse-Project
 **My Warehouse** is a simple warehouse management software.
-Very lightweight and easy to use.
+- Very lightweight and easy to use
+- Easily select, insert, update and delete data with GUI
+- Supports exporting data to a CSV file.

 ## Usage